Cyphexl/placename-insights/docs/doc-final.md

 ## Backend

-Our project uses web application to show our project effect.
-So we choose front and back separation to make sure our work to be more quick.
+Our project uses a web application to show our project effect.
+So we choose front and back separation to make sure our work to be quicker.

 **Flask** is a micro web framework written in Python.
-It is classified as a microframeworkbecause it does not require particular tools or libraries.
+It is classified as a micro-framework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
-So its good enough to make our project better.
+So it's good enough to make our project better.

 <img src="https://i.loli.net/2019/06/12/5cfff72d0ef8789336.png"  height="200" width="200">

 In the Python 3.7 environment, we build three API for the application to show the whole project.
-Seeing the details in the API documents part.
+We can see  the details in the API documents part.

 There are three parts in the backend code.
 First is the datasets directory, which is used to statistic some data.
 Next is the model directory,  these model help us predict the location of city name inputted and do some statistics about the different countries.